-As discussed in Note 1 to the financial statements, the College adopted new accounting guidance as issued by the Financial Accounting Standards Board under Accounting Standards Update (ASU) No. 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
-The adoption of this ASU did not result in a change to the accounting of any of the College's revenue streams; as such, no cumulative effect adjustment was recorded.
+As discussed in Note 1 to the financial statements, the College adopted new accounting guidance as issued by the Financial Accounting Standards Board under Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 Our opinion has not been modified with respect to this matter.